sillsdev/TheCombine/docs/style_guide/c_sharp_style_guide.md

 # Exceptions

-The following guidelines supersede the Microsoft C# Coding Guidelines, an should be used.
+The following guidelines supersede the Microsoft C# Coding Guidelines, and should be used.

 ## Type Inference